kmfaizullah/VisualTracker/README.md

-VisualTracker : A React application to visualize company annual statistics
+# VisualTracker : A React application to visualize company annual statistics
+This is a react based application to show a company annual statistical data.
+Last standing data is visualized through a Card and full company growth report is being visualized using a line chart.
+For the visualization, application has read JSON format data from local machine.

 ## Available Scripts